Updated March 18, 2025

 or, at the beginning of a sentence,

-There’s always room for creative exceptions.
-For stage names that begin with a definite article, the decision may depend on observed usage and, if it can be determined, the preference of the bearer.
+There’s always room for some creative exceptions.
+For stage names that begin with a definite article, the decision may depend on usage in published sources and, if it can be determined, the preference of the bearer.
 If in doubt, and a capital T seems like a good fit, go for it—especially for names that otherwise consist of a single word.

-For example, you might decide to refer to the Big Bopper (J. P. Richardson) with a lowercase t while making an exception for The Weeknd.
+For example, you might decide to refer to the Big Bopper (J. P. Richardson) with a lowercase t while making an exception for The Weeknd (see CMOS 8.6).

-And in fiction and other creative genres, emphasis might be a factor.
-Sending your protagonist to a restaurant called The Last Meal seems somehow more ominous with that capital T.
+In fiction and other creative genres, exceptions may depend on a different set of considerations.
+For example, a restaurant called The Last Meal may read as more ominous with that capital T.

 Takeaway

-Daily News image by Reservoir Dots / Adobe Stock.
+Top image: The Daily News by Reservoir Dots / Adobe Stock.

 Please see our commenting policy.